“Personal Information” means any information that can directly or indirectly identify you or another person.

 We use and disclose your Personal information:

-• To provide you with our Products or Services, including your purchase of Crusaders rugby game tickets.
+• To provide you with our Products or Services, including your purchase of Crusaders rugby game tickets, and any Crusaders fan/customer surveys.

 • To respond to your queries regarding the Website, our Products or Services.